ConFooBio/gmse/cran-comments.md

 ## Test environments
-* ubuntu 18.04, R 3.6.3
+* ubuntu 18.04, R 4.1.0
 * win-builder (devel)

 ## R CMD check results
-There were no ERRORs, WARNINGs.
-One NOTE recognises the non-standard files/directories '_pkgdown.ml' and 'docs', which are used to produce the website associated with this R package on GitHub.
+There were no ERRORs, WARNINGs, or NOTEs.

 ## dontrun wraps
 As with previous CRAN  submissions of